 Held a Top Secret/SCI with polygraph clearance

-Played on the All-Army Softball Team for 8 Years
+Played on the All-Army Softball Team for 8 Years; Selected All-Armed Forces All-Star; Selected Army Female Athlete of the Year

-All American 8 times
+All-American 8 times

 Rita Lynn Gilman